HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 In an object storage system each object has data, a key, and metadata (a set of properties that pertain to the object).
 The metadata can be system or user defined.
 The later is typically limited to a fairly small size (2KB in the case of AWS S3).

-For the purposes of this document that following metadata properties (as defined for AWS S3) are relevant to the schema design:
+For the purposes of this document, the following metadata properties (as defined for AWS S3) are relevant to the schema design:

 #.
 Content-Length - the size of the object in bytes
 #.
 Content-MD5 - a checksum of the object data
 #.
 Last-Modified - the time at which the object was last modified (or created, whichever is later)

-In addition, the object storage schema will use define some custom metadata properties such as Compression-State for chunk objects.
+In addition, the object storage schema will use define and use some custom metadata properties such as Compression-State for chunk objects.

 Object Storage system assumptions
 *********************************